 Spices might seem to increase inflammation.
 But certain ones actually reduce inflammation in your body.
 Turmeric, common in Indian food, contains a compound called curcumin that has anti-inflammatory properties.
 It’s related to ginger, which may have a similar effect.

 Capsaicin, a compound found in chili peppers, also helps reduce inflammation in the body.
-According to a study published in Surgical Neurology International, capsaicin is also an effective pain reliever.
+According to a published in Surgical Neurology International, capsaicin is also an effective pain reliever.